anilsagart/AngularWebTemplate/README.md

     2. use the commang ng serve / npm start
     3. the application will be started on  http://localhost:4200 and can be viewd on any browser in your system.
    [ **Note :** Initially default angular pages will be coded and viewed ]

+## Removing the default code
+    Go to AngularDashboard\src\app\app.component.html and delete the whole code and you are good to create new components.